agrostar/rest-on-mongo/README.md

 So we built it.

+### Upgrading from v1.x.x

+v2.0 has breaking changes in the way BSON data types are handled.
+We no longer support automatic conversion of date-like strings to Date objects.
+The v1.0 functions for converting strings starting with a `$` character to specific data types are also no longer supported.

 ### Disclaimer

 The API is really REST-_ish_ and not pure REST.
 The verbs supported are a little more than what pure REST would recommend.
 But the extra support is quite convenient as we found out.